bobgeis/js-space-rocks/thoughts.md

 * ~~Deterministic RNG (for timer spawns)~~

+* ~~Favicon~~

+* ~~gh-pages script~~

+* Experiment with canvas paths

 * Player cargo counts

-* Make it less ugly

 * Rock behaviors

 * Rock appearance needs to not be confusing: 1) don't blend in with bg, 2) more distinct from friendly ships.
 This is a problem for gray rocks.

-* Make it look okay -> Make it pretty

-* Code doc!
-And cleanup...

 * Player death releases some/all undelivered cargo

 * Use redux-thunk or redux-loop for side effects (eg local storage)

-* Using omega-13 creates flash or indicator where player ship is (the human player won't usually remember where they were 13 seconds ago and this can cause issues).

-* Experiment with canvas paths, SVGs, and/or img elements

 * Graphical indicator of loot age.

+* Graphical indicator of player position post Omega-13.

+* Graphical indicator of player docking with bases.

+* Code doc!

+* Code cleanup!

+* Tests!

-* Testing and bug fixes.
+* Bug fixes.
 Eg: ship double flash bug, 4-rock omission.

+* Experiment with SVGs, and/or img elements

 * Compare bundle squishing with Uglify vs Google Closure Compiler vs Prepack.

-* Script/automated pushing to gh-pages?
+* Automated testing?

 * Sound / Music?

 * Hooligan ships?
+(Or other big game feature...)